Foam Rolling IT Band Is It Safe? Expert Answer | 321 STRONG Answers

 ### Why does rolling my IT band hurt so much?

 The IT band has almost no elasticity and sits directly over bone.
-Compressing stiff fascia against bone creates a high-pressure, low-give situation that most people find intensely uncomfortable.
+Compressing stiff fascia against bone creates a high-pressure, low-give situation that a lot of people find intensely uncomfortable.
 That pain is your cue to move the roller to the adjacent muscles.

 ### How often should I roll the muscles around my IT band?